ManticoreGamesInc/platform-documentation/src/tutorials/collaboration.md

 If you're not too worried about making mistakes, or just want to share quick things, CORE has many ways to share content already built-in.

 If you're working with multiple people, instead of using "formal" source control, you could just publish templates to **Community Content** and have your teammates access what you make that way.

+This can quickly get hard to manage with large teams or complex games though, as Community Content fills up fast and ensuring things actually work well together can be hard when they aren't made together and are in separate game projects.

 You can also publish your games privately, so that only people you give the link to can play and view it.